 First Impressions Matter, and Other Job Interview Secrets from the Pros

 You’ve cleared the first big job-search hurdles – finding a position that’s right for you, polishing your resume, getting the company’s attention – but the big challenge still awaits: the job interview.
 Selling yourself on paper was successful, but now you’ve got to sell yourself in person too.
-This is no time for winging it.
+This is no time to wing it.
 Wowing your potential future employers – so much so that they’ll offer you a job – requires preparedness, confidence, and thoughtfulness.
 Here are tips for acing the interview.

 Before the Interview: